Dependence of decoherence-assisted classicality on the ways a system is partitioned into subsystems: Decoherence

 \subsection{Eigenstate Decoherence Hypothesis}

-In analogy with the eigenstate thermalization hypothesis discussed in Sec \ref{subsec ETH}, one can put forward an \begin{EDH} For realistic Hamiltonians the decoherence-assisted classicality emerges at eigenstate level, i.e. all states $\trB |E_{l}\ra\la E_{l}|$ belongs to $\cS_{\rm cl}$. \end{EDH}
+In analogy with the eigenstate thermalization hypothesis discussed in Sec \ref{subsec ETH}, one can put forward an \begin{EDH} For realistic Hamiltonians the decoherence-assisted classicality emerges at eigenstate level, i.e. all states $\trB |E_{l}\ra\la E_{l}|$ belong to $\cS_{\rm cl}$. \end{EDH}

 EDH, if valid, would guaranty that the equilibrium density matrix is diagonal in a quasiclassical basis regardless of the initial states of the system and of the environment.
 However it again appears that this hypothesis can not be valid within an arbitrary bipartition.
-Indeed, it is violated within the TPS-2: \be \trB |E_{i,j}\ra\la E_{i,j}|=\left\{
+Indeed, it is violated within the TPS-2, as is clear from eq. (\ref{eigenstates in TPS-2}).